-Recently, as part of a broader trend in environmental sensing, there has been interest in the use of mobile devices and low-cost instrumentation for monitoring water levels.
-For example, Sermet et al. (2020) used images captured on smartphones to make
+Recently, as part of a broader trend in environmental sensing, there has been interest in the use of mobile devices and low-

-- 45 river stage measurements and Strandberg and Haas (2019) applied GNSS-R techniques to make sea level measurements using the built-in GNSS antenna on a tablet computer.
+- 45 cost instrumentation for monitoring water levels.
+For example, Sermet et al. (2020) used images captured on smartphones to make river stage measurements and Strandberg and Haas (2019) applied GNSS-R techniques to make sea level measurements using the built-in GNSS antenna on a tablet computer.
 The latter study found comparable precision to GNSS-R measurements from a co-located geodetic-standard antenna.
-Furthermore, Fagundes et al. (2021) applied GNSS-R techniques to monitor a lake in Brazil using instruments that cost approximately 200 USD and found a Root Mean Square Error (RMSE) of 2.9 cm when comparing with approximately one year of measurements from a co-located radar gauge.
-Similarly, Williams et al. (2020) mounted - 50 a low-cost GPS receiver and antenna near a tide gauge in Ireland and found an RMSE of 5.7 cm when comparing measurements taken over a 2-year period.
+Fagundes et al. (2021) applied GNSS-R techniques to monitor a lake in Brazil using instruments that cost approximately 200 USD and found a Root Mean Square Error (RMSE) of 2.9 cm when comparing - 50 with approximately one year of measurements from a co-located radar gauge.
+Similarly, Williams et al. (2020) mounted a low-cost GPS receiver and antenna near a tide gauge in Ireland and found an RMSE of 5.7 cm when comparing measurements taken over a 2-year period.
 The larger RMSE found by Williams et al. (2020) compared to Fagundes et al. (2021) can be at least partly accounted for by the larger daily water level variations at the coastal site in Ireland due to ocean tides.

-Low-cost GNSS antennas such as those used by Strandberg and Haas (2019)and Fagundes et al. (2021), Fagundes et al. (2021) and Williams et al. (2020) have shown to be better suited for GNSS-R than geodetic-standard antennas because geodetic-
+Low-cost GNSS antennas such as those used by Strandberg and Haas (2019), Fagundes et al. (2021) and Williams et al. (2020) have shown to be better suited for GNSS-R than geodetic-standard antennas because geodetic-standard antennas are designed to reduce multipath interference (the signal that is analyzed for GNSS-R measurements).
+Geodetic-standard antennas antennas are designed for mobile devices hence they are approximately isotropic in their gain pattern and can be used at larger elevation angles.
+The extra data at larger elevation angles is useful because the bias caused by tropospheric delay (or

-55 standard antennas are designed to reduce multipath interference (the signal that is analyzed for GNSS-R measurements).
-Geodetic-standard antennas can only be used to make water level measurements at low elevation angles (often less than 20 degrees), whereas low-cost antennas are designed for mobile devices hence they are approximately isotropic in their gain pattern and can be used at larger elevation angles.
-The extra data at larger elevation angles is useful because the bias caused by tropospheric delay (or atmospheric refraction) is reduced at larger elevation angles (Santamaría-Gómez and Watson, 2017; Williams and Nievinski, 2017; Nikolaidou et al., 2020).
-According to Nikolaidou et al. (2020), the tropsopheric delay bias tends to 0 tropsopheric altimetry bias varies from 5 cm to 3 mm for an antenna that is 1-10 m above a reflecting surface when using elevation angles larger than 20 degrees.
-Using data collected at elevation angles larger than 20 degrees could therefore help to eliminate the need for complicated tropsopheric delay corrections that rely on global models with poor spatial resolution (Williams and Nievinski, 2017) or additional instrumentation to make in-situ measurements (Santamaría-Gómez and Watson, 2017).
+- 60 atmospheric refraction) is reduced at larger elevation angles (Santamaría-Gómez and Watson, 2017; Williams and Nievinski, 2017; Nikolaidou et al., 2020).
+According to Nikolaidou et al. (2020), the tropospheric altimetry bias varies from 5 cm to 3 mm for an antenna that is 10 m above a reflecting surface when using elevation angles larger than 20 degrees.
+Using data collected at elevation angles larger than 20 degrees could help to eliminate the need for complicated tropospheric delay corrections that rely on global models with poor spatial resolution (Williams and Nievinski, 2017) or additional instrumentation to make in-situ - 65 measurements (Santamaría-Gómez and Watson, 2017).